 The Association also provides certain health and life insurance benefits to eligible current and retired employees through the Farm Credit Foundations Retiree Medical and Retiree Life Plans.
 Substantially all employees may become eligible for those benefits if they reach normal retirement age while working for the Association.
 The anticipated costs of these benefits are accrued during the period of the employee's active service.
 The authoritative accounting guidance requires the accrual of the expected cost of providing postretirement benefits during the years that the employee renders service necessary to become eligible for these benefits.
-The Association also participated in the Eleventh District nonqualified defined benefit Pension Restoration Plan.
-This plan provided retirement benefits above the Internal Revenue Code compensation limit to certain highly compensated eligible employees.
-Benefits payable under this plan were offset by the benefits payable from the pension plan.

 Further discussion of the Employee Benefit Plans can be found in Note 10, "Employee Benefit Plans".